bear-metal/bear-metal/source/_posts/2015-03-12-how-do-i-know-whether-my-rails-app-is-thread-safe-or-not.markdown

 end
 ```

-Memoization can be an issue for thread safety for a couple of reasons:
+Memoization by itself is not a thread safety issue.
+However, it can easily become one for a couple of reasons:

-* It is often used to store data in class variables or class instance variables (see above).
+* It is often used to store data in class variables or class instance variables (see the previous points).
 * The `||=` operator is in fact two operations, so there is a potential context switch happening in the middle of it, causing a race condition between threads.

-It would be easy to dismiss memoization as the cause of the issue, and tell people just to avoid class variables and class instance variables.
+It would be easy to dismiss memoization as the cause of the problem, and tell people just to avoid class variables and class instance variables.
 However, the issue is more complex than that.

 In [this issue](https://github.com/rails/rails/pull/9789), Evan Phoenix squashes a really tricky race condition bug in the Rails codebase caused by calling `super` in a memoization function.
 So even though you would only be using instance variables, you might end up with race conditions with memoization.